josephmjoy/robotics/python_robotutils/NOTES.md

 of time for missing messages to be accounted for.
 This timeout scheme needs to be refined to work even on slow processors, and with any number of messages.
 That is TBD.

-## February 2, 2018B JMJ: Robotcomm send/receive message stress tests pass for more complex cases
+## February 2, 2018B JMJ: RobotComm send/receive message stress tests pass for more complex cases
 Can successfully send 100,000 messages, with 10 threads and random delays and drops.
 The max rate of submission on my Elitebook seems to be about 5000 per second - this is less than 1/10th the rate of the Java version - which can handle about 100,000 messages per second.
 Nevertheless, this is a